SignificoHealth/recco-ios-sdk/README.md

 + Add `https://github.com/sf-recco/ios-sdk.git`
 + Select "Up to Next Major" with "1.0.0"

-To integrate using Apple's Swift package manager, without Xcode integration, add the following as a dependency to your `Package.swift`:
+To integrate using Apple's Swift package manager, without Xcode integration, add the following dependency to your `Package.swift`:

 ```swift
 dependencies: [